SteTR/Emost-Bot/README.md

 # Hosting your own voice recognition bot
 The voice recognition bot requires google speech to text API key to function the speech to text and discord token for the bot.

+If you would like to use my bot, feel free to contact me on Discord (StevenT#4591) and we can discuss.